 - There are less items

-My first priority for India is to pack ultra-light.
+My first priority for India is to pack ultra-light using packing cubes to compress your clothing as shown in this video.
 The less clothing and the lighter the bag the easier to weave in and around the buzzing country.
 If you’ve ever been to India, you know that you want to pack as light as possible to move easily through the jam packed trains and sidewalks.

 The next major priority for me was fabrics.
 Since I’m traveling during the hottest time of year I want to make sure each clothing item is as airy and lightweight as possible.
 Coming from the UK in winter, summer clothing is limited so I didn’t have the best selection.